is-a-dev/register/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The file is in the `domains` folder and is in the JSON format.
 - [ ] You have completed your website. <!-- This is not required if the domain you're registering is for emails. -->
 - [ ] The website is reachable.  <!-- This is not required if the domain you're registering is for emails. -->
-- [ ] You're not using Vercel or Netlify.  <!-- This is not required if you are using an URL record. -->
+- [ ] You're not using Vercel or Netlify.  <!-- This is not required if you are using a URL record. -->
 - [ ] The CNAME record doesn't contain `https://` or `/`.  <!-- This is not required if you are not using a CNAME record. -->
 - [ ] There is sufficient information at the `owner` field.  <!-- You need to have your email presented at `email` field.
-If you don't have an email, or don't want to input your email for any reason, you can specify another social platform (e.g. Discord or Twitter) so we can contact you. -->
+If you don't want to provide your email for any reason, you can specify another social platform (e.g. Discord or Twitter) so we can contact you. -->

 ## Link to Website
 <!-- Please provide a link to your website below. -->